ramate-io/robles/roproc/README.md

 # ROPROC

+Robles Proclamations (ROPROC) are statements of purpose for Robles.

 <!--START OAC INDEX: DO NOT REMOVE THIS LINE -->
 ## [ROPROC: ROERA-0: DULAN](roera-000-000-000-dulan/README.md)
 - **[ROPROC-0](/roproc/roera-000-000-000-dulan/roproc-000-000-000/README.md):** a brief statement to the intended quality of Robles.